Charles S. Strong: Writing career

 For the past three years he has enjoyed a wide reputation as a traveler, explorer, lecturer and photographer. ...
 During the past seven years he has had more thrilling adventures than the hero of a dime novel.
 He has visited fifty different countries.
 He has explored unknown parts of Scandinavia.
 He has migrated across the frozen tundras with Swedish, Norwegian, and Finnish Lapps.
 He has been shipwrecked off the coast of Norway.
 He has traced a lost colony of the old Norse civilization, taken part in a mapping expedition over northwestern Canada with the Canadian Royal Air Force, led a party across Finland from the northern end of the railway and shot a shark with a machine gun from an airplane.
 He is an honorary police commissioner in Norway, and a popular hero in Sweden.

 The article adds that a Norwegian newspaper called him "The American who knows Scandinavia thoroughly" and a Swedish newspaper "The American who discovered Sweden".
 He studied Scandinavian literature at the University of Oslo, and his hobbies included riding, hunting, fishing, and automobile and motorboat racing.
 His "hydroaerographic chart" was used by European pilots.
 He proposed a peace plan after World War I to the Woodrow Wilson Foundation and the American-Scandinavian Foundation.

-Strong was one of the authors who popularized the Royal Canadian Mounted Police in fiction, with his leading characters: Corporal Buchanan and Constable Carter of the RCMP, writing as Charles Stoddard.
+Writing as Charles Stoddard, Strong was one of the writers who popularized the Royal Canadian Mounted Police in fiction, with his leading characters: Corporal Buchanan and Constable Carter of the RCMP.

 He wrote one of the chapters, "Twelve Days Eastward", in Conquerors of the Sky by Joseph Lewis French, which has an introduction by Amelia Earhart.

 He was even mentioned in the Icelandic newspaper Morgunblaðið on November 1, 1928, describing him as the editor of the Scandinavian American News Bureau.

-Strong was also the New York correspondent for the short-lived radio publication What's On the Air circa 1931.
+Strong was also the New York correspondent for the short-lived radio publication What's On the Air, circa 1931.

+Strong was an editor at Standard Magazines, a.k.a. the Thrilling pulps, from approximately 1936 through 1954, when he retired to devote himself to writing books.

 Death

-Strong died in Hempstead, New York at the age of 55 on October 11, 1962.
+Strong died of a heart attack in Hempstead, New York, at the age of 55 on October 11, 1962.